jxareas/oracle-cloud-generative-ai/01-oci-generative-ai-professional/03-oci-genai/README.md

 The OCI Generative AI Service works by following the steps below:

-1. Users provide text in natural language via a prompt (e.g: "Describe what is OCI GenAI Service?")
+1. Users provide text in a natural language prompt (e.g: "Describe what is OCI GenAI Service?")
 2. The GenAI service processes the input to generate, summarize, transform, extract information or classify text.
-3. The response generated is sent back to the user.
+3. The generated response is sent back to the user.

 ### Pre-trained Foundational Models